 - a.
-Outdoor dining areas shall not interfere with pedestrian access to any public or private door, shall provide at least four (4) feet wide unobstructed sidewalk for pedestrian traffic, and shall not obstructed required parking or parking lot circulation. - b.
-Outdoor dining areas in the public right-of-way shall not exceed a size of eight feet by twenty feet within the roadway.
-Outdoor dining areas may extend into the sidewalk area, so long as at least four feet of unobstructed sidewalk is maintained for pedestrian traffic. - Accessibility ramps shall be provided where necessary, but shall not prevent at least four feet of unobstructed sidewalk to be maintained for pedestrian traffic. - Outdoor dining areas shall be not be located at intersections of streets or alleys in such a way as to block appropriate clear sight triangles and shall not obstruct
+Outdoor dining areas shall not interfere with pedestrian access to any public or private door, shall provide at least four (4) feet 32 inches wide unobstructed sidewalk for pedestrian traffic, and shall not obstructed required parking or parking lot circulation. - b.
+Outdoor dining areas in the public right-of-way shall not exceed a size of eight feet by twenty feet within the roadway require BoT approval.
+Outdoor dining areas may extend into the sidewalk area, so long as at least four feet32 inches of unobstructed sidewalk is maintained for pedestrian traffic. - e.
+Accessibility ramps shall be provided where necessary, but shall not prevent at least four feet32 inches of unobstructed sidewalk to be maintained for pedestrian traffic.

-Commented [TC18]: Mathews: unrealistic
+Commented [TC21]: Mathews: unrealistic

-Commented [TC19]: Mathews: do we want to regulate this?
+Commented [TC22]: Mathews: do we want to regulate